+356-2033-01-78

 Requirements for applicants

 The Malta Global Residence Programme is intended for individuals from non-EU countries.
-Investors over 18, with legal income, a conversational level of English or Maltese, and no criminal record or prosecution may apply for Malta residency.
+Investors must:

 Costs